-8. Diagnosis System
+Diagnosis System

-The purpose of the diagnosis system is to detect any short or open circuits on either the DATA or \overline{DATA} lines and to permit, if it is possible, to carry the communications on the non-defective line.
+The purpose of the diagnosis system is to detect any short or open circuits on either the DATA or DATA lines and to permit, if it is possible, to carry the communications on the non-defective line.

-The diagnosis system is based on the assumption that three separate line receivers are connected to the VAN bus (c.f.
-Figure 3.):
+The diagnosis system is based on the assumption that three separate line receivers are connected to the VAN bus see Figure 1.

-- One of the line receivers is connected in differential mode, sensing both DATA and DATA signals, and is connected to the RxD0 input. - The other two line receivers are operating in single wire mode and are sensing only one of the two VAN bus signals:
+- One of the line receivers is connected in differential mode, sensing both DATA and DATA signals, and is connected to the RxD0 input. - The other two line receivers are operating in single wire mode and are sensing only one of the two VAN bus signals: - The line receiver sensing DATA is connected to RxD1 - The line receiver sensing DATA is connected to RxD2